The Log-Convex Density Conjecture and vertical surface area in warped products: Minimization of vertical surface area in warped products

 (2):

 We will show that for each region $R$ with rectifiable boundary and finite surface area there exists a vertical fiber bounding the same volume and having vertical surface area less than or equal to that of $R$.
-The result will then follow because the convexity combined with the limit and positivity of $\Psi$ imply that $\Psi$ is increasing and thus the vertical fibers for $r\leq0$ have vertical surface area strictly less than that of the fibers for $r>0$.
+The result will then follow because the convexity combined with the limit and positivity of $\Psi$ imply that $\Psi$ is increasing and thus the vertical fibers for $r\leq0$ have vertical surface area strictly less than that of the fibers for $r>0$, and since there is finite total volume with half the volume bounded by the fiber at $r=0$, every volume can be bounded by a fiber with $r\leq0$.

 Let $R$ be a region with rectifiable boundary and finite surface area.
 Suppose that for both $R$ and $R^{C}$ the sets of points such that the fibers contain open intervals at infinity has positive measure.
 Then for $r$ sufficiently large, the vertical fibers $\{r\}\times L\cap R$ have $n-1$ dimensional $L$-measure contained in a compact real interval bounded away from 0 and the maximum measure of $L$.
 Since $L$ has finite total measure, in this space isoperimetric regions exist for all volumes, and since the isoperimetric profile is a continuous function, there is an isoperimetric inequality on $L$ that implies for $r$ sufficiently large, say $r>1-\delta$, $\partial(\{r\}\times L\cap R)$ has $n-2$ dimensional surface area greater than a fixed $\epsilon>0$ viewed as a surface in $L$.
 In particular, by analyzing the horizontal component of surface area, we conclude that $|\partial R|\geq\epsilon\int_{1-\delta}^{1}\Psi(r)dr>\infty$.